keras-team/keras-io/examples/keras_rs/md/two_stage_rs_with_marketing_interaction.md

-# **Predictions of Retrival Model**
+# **Predictions of Retrieval Model**
-Two-Tower model is trained, we need to use it to generate candidates.

-We can implement inference pipeline using three steps:
+We can implement inference pipeline for retrieval Model using three steps:
 1. Indexing: We can run the Item Tower once for all available ads to generate their embeddings.
 2. Query Encoding: When a user arrives, we pass their features through the User Tower to